roxannecvl/scrapy/reportAlexander.md

 The function I am going to be looking at is _get_form in scrapy/http/request/form.py.
 Using the lizard tool, it assigns the function a value of 12 CCN and an NLOC of 37.
 A manual count by counting the decision points and adding 1 gives us a CCN of 12.
+Using the calculation method from the lecture we instead get Number of Decisions = 11, Exit Points = 7, totalling 11-7+2=6.

 The purpose of the function is to find a form in an HTTP request.
 There is not much documentation on this function since the convention